News and updates

 Learn more about the Granville Street Planning Program and DCE PDF file (112 KB)

 - Hurt our ability to achieve affordable rental housing and provide public benefits to serve the needs of a growing population

 To limit land speculation, Council approved a policy measure on June 20, 2018, that established interim development contribution expectations prior to community planning.

-The interim rate expectations (dollars per square foot) set will remain in place until the planning program is complete.
-This measure will help ensure that land owners, realtors, and developers are aware of our intention to achieve affordable housing and community benefits as part of the community plan for the area.
+Anticipated contributions are determined by economic testing, based on the anticipated market value within the community planning area where additional density is being sought.
+This will help make sure that land owners, realtors, and developers are aware of our intention to achieve affordable housing and community benefits as part of the community plan for the area.